hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 - `{{ site.workshop_host_prompt }}` when the command is to be entered on a terminal connected to the remote system
 - `$` when it really doesn't matter which system the terminal is connected to.

-> ## Being Certain Which System your Terminal is connected to
+> ## Being Certain Which System your Terminal is Connected to
 >
 > If you ever need to be certain which system a terminal you are using is connected to then use the
 > following command: `$ hostname`.